Importance of Supply Chain Visibility post COVID-19

 High costs of implementation, technology maturity and uncertainty over performance remain additional barriers constraining investment.
 Despite the challenges, the growing use of blockchain with QR codes gives it the potential to reshape labor-intensive food certifications and services to enable a more transparent as well as reliable farm-to-fork journey.

-Food safety is expected to take center stage post-COVID-19 due to heightened public concern around hygiene, making supply chain transparency essential for garnering consumer trust and building credibility.
+Food safety is expected to take centre stage post-COVID-19 due to heightened public concern around hygiene, making supply chain transparency essential for garnering consumer trust and building credibility.
 Digital traceability solutions such as QR codes, Blockchain and RFID tags are gradually becoming an integral part of the consumer shopping journey.
 These technologies have the potential to re-build transparency and win back consumer trust, making claims such as organic more powerful for both producers and consumers.

 For more information, refer to Euromonitor’s report titled Digital Traceability: A Future of Transparency in Food Sourcing, written by Trishna Shah.